dicebear/dicebear/src/csharp/core/README.md

 Godot 4 renders SVG through `Image.LoadSvgFromString`, so an avatar becomes a texture without any extra dependency.

-Godot 4 renders SVG through `Image.LoadSvgFromString`, so an avatar becomes a texture without any extra dependency.

 ```csharp
 using Godot;
 using System.Text.Json.Nodes;